netistul/TeeMemo/README.md

 The goal was to create a notes app for taking notes as fast and simple as possible.

 ## Features
+- Quick & clean-looking
 - Change font contrast
 - Adjustable font sizes
 - Undo and redo options
-- Backup notes directly on cloud
-- Restore them whenever you want
 - Change background in-note color
-- Quick & good-looking
+- Backup notes directly on cloud (e.g., on Google Drive), restore them whenever you want